Syed-Amjad-Ali/Restaurant-Sales-SQL-Project/README.md

 ## Overview

-This project demonstrates fundamental SQL skills using an imaginary restaurant's sales data.
-It consists of two main components:
-1. **Data Creation**: A script to create and populate tables with fake restaurant sales data.
+## Overview

+This project was part of a guided exercise from Maven Analytics, where I worked with an imaginary restaurant sales dataset.
+The exercise provided the dataset and database schema, and I focused on solving business-related questions by writing SQL queries.

+The project helped me practice:
-2. **Data Analysis**: A script to query the data for insights into menu performance, order trends, and customer preferences.
+1. **Data Analysis**: Writing SQL queries to gain insights into menu performance, order trends, and customer preferences.

-The project is ideal for showcasing SQL table creation, data insertion, and querying skills.
+2. **Problem Solving**: Answering real-world questions through advanced SQL techniques like joins, aggregations, and subqueries.

+By completing this project, I gained hands-on experience with SQL and strengthened my ability to analyze data effectively.